 H.-K. Chung, R.W.
 Lee, M.H.
 Chen.
-"A fast method to generate collisional excitation cross-sections of highly charged ions in a hot dense matter" High Energy Dennsity Physics 3, 342-352 (2007)
+"A fast method to generate collisional excitation cross-sections of

 Note: this file uses the same naming convention for updated and incident field as Solver.kernel.

 Note: In this file we use camelCase "updatedField" in both code and comments to denote field E or B that is being updated (i.e. corrected) in the kernel.
 The other of the two fields is called "incidentField".
 And for the incidentField source we explicitly use "functor" to not confuse it with the field itself.
 Please refer to https://picongpu.readthedocs.io/en/latest/models/total_field_scattered_field.html for theoretical background of this procedure.